sirfonzie/INF2004_LAB6/README.md

 1. Re-run the program with the optimizations applied.
 2. Measure and record the execution time again using the same timing functions.

- **What should you observe: Compare the execution times before and after optimization.
-If the execution time has significantly reduced, it indicates the effectiveness of your optimizations.**
+**Observation:** Compare the execution times before and after optimization.
+If the execution time has significantly reduced, it indicates the effectiveness of your optimizations.

 ## **Memory Optimization Techniques**
-- Explore memory optimization techniques for minimizing variable sizes and efficient data structures.
-- Modify a program to reduce memory usage while preserving functionality.
-- Monitor memory usage using `pico_malloc_stats` or similar functions to assess memory optimization success.
+This section delves into fundamental techniques that involve minimizing variable sizes and using efficient data structures to save memory resources in embedded systems.
+You will gain practical experience by adapting an existing program to reduce its memory footprint while retaining its core functionality.
+To quantify the effectiveness of these optimizations, you will employ tools such as `pico_malloc_stats` or equivalent functions to closely monitor and assess the success of your memory optimization efforts.

-1. Minimize Variable Sizes: Reduce the size of data types wherever possible to minimize memory usage.
+**Minimize Variable Sizes:** Reduce the size of data types wherever possible to minimize memory usage.

 **Before Optimization:**
 ```c